What is Chronic Kidney Disease?

 Chronic kidney disease develops when the kidneys have been damaged by conditions or diseases such as diabetes, high blood pressure (hypertension), or inflammation of the kidneys’ filtration anatomy (glomerulonephritis or vasculitis).

-Early detection of kidney disease is important to slow the progression of CKD and a nephrologist should be consulted.
+Early detection of chronic kidney disease is important to slow the progression of CKD and a nephrologist should be consulted.
 While you typically cannot reverse damage, in stages 1 and 2, it is possible to prevent further damage and maintain kidney function.
 Changes in lifestyle and diet, along with regular checkups, can help keep the kidneys from further deterioration.
 Stages 3, 4 or 5 CKD are when your kidney function is moderately to severely reduced.
 During these stages, it is most likely when you will experience physical changes.
 If you have not been evaluated by a nephrologist, it is extremely important that you make an appointment with a nephrologist, like the experienced, reputable physicians at Dallas Nephrology Associates.

 What are the functions of the kidneys?